Box Hill, Wiltshire

 Box Hill is a small village in Wiltshire, England, most notable for its position above Brunel's famous Box Tunnel.
 It is located on the A4 road just northeast of Box village, approximately 2 mi west of the centre of the town of Corsham, and approximately 6 mi northeast of the World Heritage city of Bath.

-The village has a pub, the Quarrymans Arms.
+The village has a pub, the Quarryman's Arms.